 Tel: (202) 663-3042

-Employee Consultation Service (ECS) provides short-term counseling and referrals for State Department and USAID employees and family members.
+Employee Consultation Service (ECS) provides short-term counseling and referrals for State Department employees and family members.
 This is a confidential, free service staffed by licensed clinical social workers.
 ECS has a monthly divorce support group that meets at the Department of State.

 Tel: (703) 812-2257